Quantitative relations between different measurement contexts: Quantitative relations between different Hilbert space inner products

 The separate relations of $|D1\rangle$ and $|D2\rangle$ with the context $\{|1\rangle$, $|2\rangle$, $|3\rangle\}$ can thus be combined to determine the relation between the outcomes $|D1\rangle$ and $|D2\rangle$.
 Using Born's rule to interpret this relation, the probability of finding $|D2\rangle$ when the initial state predicts the outcome $|D1\rangle$ with certainty is equal to the product of the probability of finding the outcome $|3\rangle$ for an initial state of $|D1\rangle$ times the probability of finding $|D2\rangle$ for an initial state of $|3\rangle$.
 This corresponds to a sequence of a measurement projecting $|D1\rangle$ into $|3\rangle$, followed by a projection of $|3\rangle$ into $|D2\rangle$.
 It would seem as if the projection of the state onto the intermediate result $|3\rangle$ had no effect on the final outcome $|D1\rangle$ because a measurement of $|D1\rangle$ in $|D2\rangle$ required that the state was $|3\rangle$ all along.
-This is in fact the fundamental assumption behind the construction of contextuality paradoxes using pre- and post-selection \cite{Lei05}.
-However, quantum mechanics suggests that the ``classical'' interpretation of a joint reality of $|D1\rangle$ and $|3\rangle$ conditioned by $|D2\rangle$ is not correct.
-To see why this is the case, we need to consider alternative connections between the outcomes $|D1\rangle$ and $|D2\rangle$ involving additional measurement contexts.
+This is in fact the fundamental assumption behind the construction of contextuality paradoxes using pre- and post-selection~\cite{Lei05}.